deepjavalibrary/djl/docs/paddlepaddle/how_to_create_paddlepaddle_model.md

 ### How to train a model using the Paddle 2.0

-We refer to [LeNet's MNIST Dataset Image Classification](https://www.paddlepaddle.org.cn/documentation/docs/zh/tutorial/cv_case/image_classification/image_classification.html#lenetmnist), and use the Paddle 2.0 interface to train a simple The models are stored as pre-training and predictive deployment models.
+We refer to [LeNet's MNIST Dataset Image Classification](https://www.paddlepaddle.org.cn/documentation/docs/zh/tutorial/cv_case/image_classification/image_classification.html#lenetmnist), and use the Paddle 2.0 interface to train a simple model stored as pre-training and predictive deployment models.
 We will focus on how to generate model files.

 - Dependent package import